-- Record as soon as possible after the conversation.
-Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court
+- Speak immediately to a member of the safeguarding team, followed by a written record - Record as soon as possible after the conversation.
+Use the school online record of concern process wherever possible or use the hardcopy proforma (available in the staff room) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court

-All records need to be given to the Designated Senior Person promptly.
+All records need to be given to the Designated Senior Person or a Deputy promptly.
 No copies should be retained by the member of staff or volunteer.